Commercial Real Estate Terms and Definitions

 A retailer that sells exclusively online and does not have any brick-and-mortar retail locations.

+An opportunistic fund, consisting of opportunistic properties, includes properties either in some sort of distress or in need of (re)development.
 Ground-up development of a real estate project is considered an opportunistic investment.
-It is an investment in a parcel or site that typically involves some or all of the following: rezoning for use or density or both; net new or ground-up construction; conversion of a building from one use to another; complete gut or significant rehab of a building, requiring that it be entirely vacant to complete; introduction of uses not previously seen on this parcel or in this area; etc.
+It is an investment in a parcel or site that typically involves some or all of the following: rezoning for use or density or both; net new or ground-up construction; conversion of a building from one use to another; complete gut or significant rehab of a building, requiring that it be entirely vacant to complete; or introduction of uses not previously seen on this parcel or in this area.
+Expected returns are high, commensurate with the high risk; they are higher than both core and value-add investments.

-Buildings that are occupied by the owner and that generally are not included in the competitive inventory.
+Buildings that are used for business purposes by the owner and that generally are not included in the competitive inventory.

 Pop-up Retail

-A retail store, restaurant or kiosk intentionally designed to be in a location for a finite amount of time (i.e., a restaurant that opens for six months so it can test a market, or a store that operates in a location during the holiday season only).
+A retail store, restaurant or kiosk intentionally designed to be in a location for a finite amount of time (e.g., a restaurant that opens for six months so it can test a market, a store that operates in a location during the holiday season only).

 Power Center

-Among the largest types of retail properties, they typically feature three or more big box retailers such as Home Depot, Target and Walmart.
+Among the largest types of retail properties, they typically feature three or more big-box retailers such as Home Depot, Target and Walmart.
 Various smaller retailers are usually clustered together in a community shopping center configuration.
 Power centers are typically made up of multiple large buildings that are one-level, rectangular structures with surface parking in the front and merchandise loading areas in the back.
-Often, more money is spent on features and architecture at these locations than at big box shopping centers.
-(See Retail Building Types Matrix.)
+Often, more money is spent on features and architecture at these locations than at big-box shopping centers.
+(See Retail Building Types Matrix in the PDF of the report.)

 Preleased Space